nehajgtp/project3-sprint2-worktohome/README.md

 ### walkscore_api.py
     walkscore_api.py:54:4: W0612: Unused variable 'out_of_bound' (unused-variable) : Not needed.

+## FacebookButton.jsx
+  3:8  error  'ReactDOM' is defined but never used  no-unused-vars

+## SearchEngine.jsx
+  63:7   warning  Unexpected alert                             no-alert 79:7   warning  Unexpected alert                             no-alert 81:11  error    'changeLoad' is missing in props validation  react/prop-types

+## SearchHistory.jsx
+  6:40  error  A constructor name should not start with a lowercase letter  new-cap 7:48  error  A constructor name should not start with a lowercase letter  new-cap

+## SearchListings.jsx
+   23:1   error  This line has a length of 109.
+Maximum allowed is 100  max-len 26:1   error  This line has a length of 119.
+Maximum allowed is 100  max-len 104:11  error  'changeLoad' is missing in props validation            react/prop-types

+## Socket.jsx
+  3:1  error  Prefer default export  import/prefer-default-export

 ## In Terminal
 1. Must run this if psql is not running: sudo service postgresql start
 2. Than must source API keys.